 Some garden supply centers carry packaged activated carbon that is designed for the uses outlined here.
 Activated carbon is used extensively in dry cleaning and water-purification.
 Usually, sources of activated charcoal can be quickly found by searching online (e.g., GROW-SAFE at http://www.buyactivatedcharcoal.com/activated_charcoal_products/soil_detox), or by contacting a dry cleaning establishment.
 Some dry-cleaning carbons may contain additives that will make them unsuitable.
 Activated carbon is offered in containers of 1 to 50 lb.
 Small quantities of purified activated carbon are available at pharmacies and at chemical supply houses.

 (Modified for PNW conditions)

-If an area is contaminated with undesirable herbicide residues and a susceptible crop is to be planted, apply activated carbon at 200 lb/A (approximately 5 lb/1,000 sq ft) for each 1 lb ai/A of actual residue detected in the soil.
-A rule of thumb is that in a soil sample from 0 to 6 inches, a 1 ppm test would be equivalent to 2 lb active ingredient (ai) of the herbicide/acre or 0.046 lb ai/1,000 sq ft.
+If an area is contaminated with undesirable herbicide residues and a susceptible crop is to be planted, apply activated carbon at 200 lb/a (approximately 5 lb/1,000 sq ft) for each 1 lb ai/a of actual residue detected in the soil.
+A rule of thumb is that in a soil sample from 0 to 6 inches, a 1 ppm test result would be equivalent to 2 lb active ingredient (ai) of the herbicide/acre or 0.046 lb ai/1,000 sq ft.